Finland: Military

 Sisu Nasu NA-110 tracked transport vehicle of the Finnish Army.
 Most conscripts receive training for warfare in winter, and transport vehicles such as this give mobility in heavy snow.

 The Finnish Defence Forces consists of an army, navy, and air force.
 The border guard, while under the Ministry of the Interior, can be incorporated into the Defence Forces during wartime.
 Finland maintains universal male conscription, under which all male Finnish nationals above 18 years of age serve for 6 to 12 months of armed service or 12 months of civilian (non-armed) service.
 The Finnish military comprises a cadre of professional soldiers (mainly officers and technical personnel), conscripts, and a large number of reservists.
 The standard readiness strength is 34,700 people in uniform, of which 25% are professional soldiers; the entire reserve comprises approximately 900,000 people.
 Voluntary post-conscription overseas peacekeeping service is popular, and troops serve around the world in UN, NATO, and EU missions.
 Women are allowed to serve in all combat arms; in 2022, 1,211 women entered voluntary military service.

 Finnish defence expenditure per capita is one of the highest in the European Union.
 With a high capability of military personnel, arsenal and homeland defence willingness, Finland is one of Europe's militarily strongest countries.
+The NATO organization will site a command unit at Riihimäki in 2027.

 Finland became a member of NATO on 4 April 2023, though it had previously participated in the NATO Response Force.
 Finland is actively involved in multilateral military operations, including the Joint Expeditionary Force (JEF), the EU Battlegroup, and the Kosovo Force; it also contributed to the International Security Assistance Force in Afghanistan.
 On 18 December 2023, Finland signed the Defense Cooperation Agreement (DCA) with the United States, which regulates the presence of the U.S. armed forces and their dependents on Finnish territory and the presence and activities of U.S. defence suppliers.